 Our teachers carefully adapt, differentiate and remove any learning barriers within each lesson, with the goal of ALL learners leaving the lesson having learnt the same.
-For children with a SEND, this means help that is in addition to, or different, from the support generally given to all children of the same age or may mean a different outcome for the lesson is planned.
+For children with a SEND, this means help that is in addition to, or different, from the support generally given to all children of the same age.